ahmedkaludi/critical-css-for-wp/readme.txt

 == Changelog ==

+= 1.0.9 (18 August 2023) =
+* Added : Create support links & other links for users to reach #11
+* Compatibility : Updated code according to WP Standard #32
+* Compatibility : Added compatibility with 10web Booster #31
+* Compatibility : Tested with WordPress 6.3 and update readme.txt #29
+* Fixed : Improvement in Critical CSS generation. #14
+* Fixed : Confirmation popup should display after sending message in support form of plugin #23
+* Fixed : Issue with send message button in Support section #28
+* Fixed : Warning showing in error log #30
+* Improved : add github links and other stuff in the readme.txt #4

 = 1.0.8 (26 May 2023) =
 * Fixed : Critical css not loading on frontend using FlexMLS_IDX plugin #18